Mojave Experiment: Test procedure

 The Mojave Experiment is a public case study designed by Microsoft to determine computer users' thoughts of Windows Vista, in the absence of prior experience.
 The study begins by asking the participant's thoughts of Windows Vista, with their answers based solely on their knowledge from word of mouth.
 They were then asked to rate Windows Vista, from 0 to 10.
 Next, the participants were introduced to Windows "Mojave."
 This was Windows Vista, rebranded to prevent preconceived bias.
 The users were guided by a Microsoft assistant to test "Mojave."
 After the test, the participants were then asked to rate "Mojave," from 0 to 10.
 It was then revealed to the participants that "Mojave" was simply Windows Vista, rebranded.

 Reception

-Technology bloggers and journalists criticized the experiment because the hardware and software were already set up, so the users did not have to install applications or device drivers, which were the typical source of compatibility issues.
+Technology bloggers and journalists criticized the experiment, for several reasons, such as that the hardware and software were already set up, so the users did not have to install applications or device drivers, which were the typical source of compatibility issues.